-- metaphorical language;
+- the use of metaphorical language;

 - the unchecked use of relative terms (the absence of criteria);

 and

-- vague or unnecessary concepts.
+- the use of vague or unnecessary concepts.

 1 1 Metaphorical language

 It is not always inaccurate to use metaphors in legal writing.
 The use of comparisons is, after all, a skill essential to developing legal principles.
 In other words, a metaphor - which is a comparison - may assist a reader in understanding a new idea by relating it to something with which he or she is familiar.